flexera-public/policy_templates/cost/azure/old_snapshots/README.md

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.
-Optima.

 - *Email addresses* - A list of email addresses to notify
 - *Azure Endpoint* - Azure Endpoint to access resources